amingilani/ShahinSorkh.github.io/_posts/2019-07-20-how-is-it-like-to-be-a-dev-in-iran.md

 [![Sanctions of Docker][sanc-docker-img]][sanc-docker]

-Few months ago, Slack team, decided to join the sanctions.
+Few months ago, the Slack team, decided to join the sanctions.
 They simply deleted every single user who they found out is Iranian!
 With no real prior notices!
-Many people has lost their data on Slack and no one was going to do anything!
+Many people have lost their data on Slack and no one is going to do anything!
-They had some Iranian users who was living abroad for many years and hasn't even visited Iran for a long time, but their account got deleted along with others!
+They had some Iranian users who were living abroad for many years and had't even visited Iran in a long time, but their account was deleted along with others!
-There were lots of peolpe complaining about it on [T][sanc-slack-1][w][sanc-slack-2][i][sanc-slack-3][t][sanc-slack-4][t][sanc-slack-5][e][sanc-slack-6][r][sanc-slack-7].
+There were lots of people complaining about it on [T][sanc-slack-1][w][sanc-slack-2][i][sanc-slack-3][t][sanc-slack-4][t][sanc-slack-5][e][sanc-slack-6][r][sanc-slack-7].
 [A][sanc-slack-8][n][sanc-slack-9][d][sanc-slack-10]
 [e][sanc-slack-11][v][sanc-slack-12][e][sanc-slack-13][n][sanc-slack-14]
 [m][sanc-slack-15][o][sanc-slack-16][r][sanc-slack-17][e][sanc-slack-18].
 (I guess you [got the idea][sanc-slack-more].)

-We cannot have MasterCard/VisaCard easily, thanks to economic banking sanctions.
+We cannot have Master Card or Visa easily, thanks to economic banking sanctions.
-Thus, we cannot create AWS account, we cannot buy anything on amazon/ebay, we cannot have google store console, we cannot use (almost) any enterprise service.
+Thus, we cannot create AWS account, we cannot buy anything on Amazon or Ebay, we cannot have Google Store console, we cannot use (almost) any enterprise service.

 [Android dev][android-dev] returns HTTP 403, [Docker docs][docker-docs] returns
 HTTP 403, [bintray][bintray] returns HTTP 403, [Schema.org][schema-org] returns